balaaagi/balaaagi.github.io/book.md

 - [Outliers: The Story of Success](https://www.goodreads.com/book/show/3228917-outliers), by Malcolm Gladwell
 - [The End of Karma: Hope and Fury Among India's Young](https://www.goodreads.com/book/show/30823292-the-end-of-karma), by Somini Sengupta
 - [Zero to One: Notes on Startups, or How to Build the Future](https://www.goodreads.com/book/show/18050143-zero-to-one), by Peter Thiel,Blake Masters
+- [Ikigai: The Japanese Secret to a Long and Happy Life](https://www.goodreads.com/book/show/39995046-ikigai), by Hector Garcia Puigcerver, Francesc Miralles

 <h2>Bio</h2>
 - [Steve Jobs](https://www.goodreads.com/book/show/11084145-steve-jobs), by Walter Issacson